-- Publishing the PFS report (available at www.sedar.com) with a pre-tax net present value of \$2.0 billion and an estimated pre-tax internal rate of return of 24.8%; - Completing a 25% investment in NADECOR securing a significant initial interest in the MPSA; - Executing the Project Framework Agreement (PFA), which lays out the path for consolidation of project interests wherein the Company directly holds 40% of the Project mining company and 100% of the Project milling company; and - Subscribing to 40% of the Project mining company's shares.
-NADECOR's shareholders approved the transfer of the MPSA into the mining company in November 2013.
+- Publishing the PFS report (available at www.sedar.com) with a pre-tax net present value of \$2.0 billion and an estimated pre-tax internal rate of return of 24.8%; - Completing a 25% investment in NADECOR securing a significant direct initial interest in the MPSA; - Executing the Project Framework Agreement (PFA), which lays out the path for consolidation of project interests wherein the Company would directly hold 40% of the Project mining company and 100% of the Project milling company; - Incorporating MillingCo in accordance with PFA terms in February 2014; and - Subscribing to 40% of the Project mining company's shares.
+NADECOR's shareholders approved the transfer of the MPSA into the Project mining company in November 2013.